Acidburn0zzz/live-custom-iso-from-scratch/README.md

-# How to create a custom Ubuntu live from scratch
+# How to create a custom iso live from scratch

 This procedure shows how to create a **bootable** and **installable** Ubuntu Live (along with the automatic hardware detection and configuration) from scratch.